laboratoriobridge/bold/README.md

 ## WARNING: Beta phase

-This project is currently in beta phase and its API may change without following semver.
+This project is currently in beta phase (`1.0.0-beta.*` versions) and its API may change without following semver.

-The first stable release (probably `1.0.0`) will follow [semver](https://semver.org/).

 ## Getting started